codepath/android_guides/The-CodePath-Goal.md

 At the moment, the best way to help is to **contribute to our guides** or tell as many developers about them as possible.
 If you see a missing topic, please [raise an issue](https://github.com/thecodepath/android_guides/issues) or add the wiki page yourself.
 A [list of missing cliffnotes](https://github.com/thecodepath/android_guides/issues/2) might be a good place to start.
 If you see inaccurate information, [let us know](https://github.com/thecodepath/android_guides/issues) or fix it directly!

+Another way to help out is to [answer questions on our Google Group](https://groups.google.com/forum/#!forum/codepath-android-guides) where new users can ask questions and people can discuss topics related to Android and these guides.

 If you want to learn Android, [join our free bootcamps](http://thecodepath.com/androidbootcamp).
 If you already know Android and like what we are doing, **please email us** at **help (at) thecodepath.com** and we'd love to talk with you!

 Seriously, if you have any feedback or comments (or just want to chat with us), please reach out to **dev (at) thecodepath (dot) com**.
 In addition, we are a fledgling (bootstrapped startup) so if you like this guide and what we are trying to do, please consider [donating to the cause](https://www.gittip.com/nesquena/)!